swttech2017/qa-portal-services/README.md

 **Standard Exception handling mechanism**

 Spring Boot provides an Exception Handling mechanism that separates the exception handling from our business code.
 In the api-common project the com.qa.portal.common.exception.QaPortalExceptionHandler class has been created to provide this central exception handling mechanism.
-There are a 3 QA Portal Exceptions that should be thrown from our Spring Boot "micro"-services:
+There are 3 QA Portal Exceptions that should be thrown from our Spring Boot micro-services:

 QAPortalBusinessException - thrown if we encounter a business validation issue, or an error that is recoverable by user action within the application.